icssc/peterportal-api-next/CONTRIBUTING.md

 $ nvm install lts/gallium
 ```

 This will install the correct version of Node.js (if it hasn't already been installed) and set it as the active version.

+You'll also need `pnpm`, which is a fast and space-efficient alternative to `npm`.
+Its
+installation instructions can be found [here](https://pnpm.io/installation).
+Once you have
-Now we're ready to roll!
+`pnpm` installed, you'll be ready to roll!

 ## Getting Started